tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 But now we have to update our data fetching logic so that whenever it comes across the `posts`'s `author` field it knows to make an additional request for that data.
 This is pretty cumbersome, and again - as complexity grows these this type of logic quickly become untenable.

+> Check out the diff [here]() to see how we're making use of a separate `author` file

 ### Content Management Systems: pretty useful, actually

 Headless CMSs are a great way to maintain full control over your frontend code while offloading issues like those mentioned above to a more robust content layer.
 But when you hand your content over to a CMS you lose the power of Git that comes built-in with file-based content.

-With a CMS, when you make a change to the shape of your content you also need to coordinate that with a remote resource, and you need to make sure your content fits the new shape appropriately before deploying those changes to a production website.
-CMSs have come up with various ways to help with this, separate sandbox environments, preview APIs, and migration SDK scripts -- all of which carry their own set of headaches.
-But what if we could bring the robust features of a headless CMS to your local filesystem?
+With a CMS, when you make a change to the shape of your content you also need to coordinate the new shape with your code, and you need to make sure that all of your existing content fits the new shape appropriately.
+Most CMSs have come up with various ways to help with this, separate sandbox environments, preview APIs, and migration SDK scripts -- all of which carry their own set of headaches.
+None of this is necessary with file-based content - everything moves and changes together.
+So perhaps we can bring the robust features of a headless CMS to your local filesystem?
 What might that look like?

 ## The Tina Content API

 Today we're introducing a tool that marries the power of a headless CMS with the convenience and portability of file-based content.
 The Tina Content API is a GraphQL service that sources content from your local filesystem.
-It'll also soon be available via our Tina Cloud API, which connects to your GitHub repository to offer a similar cloud-based service.
+It'll also soon be available via Tina Cloud, which connects to your GitHub repository to offer an identical ,cloud-based headless API.

 > Tina Cloud is currently open to a limited set of Next.js projects, [sign up](https://tina.io/early-access/) for early access. for early access to get into the private beta.